Table of Contents Show

 When you should choose a real estate agentWhen you should choose a real estate agent

-The reason why 92% of sellers hire an agent can be summed up in one word, experience.
+The reason 92% of sellers hire an agent can be summed up in one word, experience.
 Here’s when to select a listing agent.

 You don’t understand the pricing strategy.You don’t understand the pricing strategy.

 The reason why most homes don’t sell is due to overpricing.
 A good agent will know how to price a home correctly based on its condition and the current market.
 They know what buyers are looking for and what kind of price will grab the attention of most of them.
 This is very hard to avoid without a thorough knowledge of pricing strategy.

 You don’t have the time or recourses to market properlyYou don’t have the time or recourses to market properly

-Successful marketing isn’t just about putting enough time in; it’s about having the right remedies and contacts at your disposal.
+Successful marketing isn’t just about putting enough time in; it’s about having the proper remedies and contacts at your disposal.
 An agent will have access to local MLS, name recognition, connections with other agents, and relationships with all the right people.
 All good reasons why agent-assisted sales sell much faster and for a better price than FSBO.